 The Increment Within Group subfield is 5-bit unsigned integer and indicates the difference between any two adjacent TWT values in the group.
 This difference is constant within the TWT group.

 The Nominal Minimum Wake Duration field contains the minimum amount of time that the TWT-requesting STA expects that it needs to be awake in order to complete the frame exchanges associated with the Flow Identifier for the period of Wake Interval.
-The least significant bit of the field corresponds to 1 microsecond.
+The least significant bit of the field corresponds to 256 microseconds.

 The Wake Interval Mantissa subfield is set to the value of the mantissa of the TWT Wake Interval value in microseconds, base 2.